sqlxpert/stay-stopped-aws-rds-aurora/README.md

 Between the [in]visibility timeout and the receive count, SQS maintains all the state that's needed.

-If the Lambda function receives the original event mesasage again and again, how is the changing status of the database tracked?
-It isn't.
-One Lambda function does the same thing each time, avoiding the need for a Step Function state machine.
+Given that the Lambda function receives the _original_ event mesasage again and again, how does Stay-Stopped track the database's progress from `starting` toward the status from which it can be stopped (`available`) and then toward a final status (usually `stopped`, but it could turn out to be `deleting`, `deleted`, or an unrecoverable status such as `failed`)?
+It doesn't.
+One Lambda function does the same thing each time it's invoked, avoiding the need for a Step Function state machine.

-Each time the Lambda function is invoked, it tries to stop the database.
+Each time the Lambda function is invoked, it tries to stop the database by calling `stop_db_cluster` (in response to an Aurora event) or `stop_db_instance` (RDS).
 Unlike a request to stop an EC2 compute instance, which succeeds even if the EC2 instance is stopping or already stopped, a request to stop an RDS database instance or an Aurora database cluster fails if the database is stopping or already stopped.
 More importantly, it also fails if the database is in `maintenance` or another similar status, and not ready to be stopped.

  1. Aurora mentions whatever offending database status in the error message: